How to Find the Help You Need

 - Saying thank you is always appreciated

-If your question is answered and was helpful, it's always nice to know.
+If your question is answered and was helpful, it's always nice to know, but not required.

 For a more in-depth look at how to write good questions, read Eric S. Raymond's essay How to Ask Questions the Smart Way.